Edw590/F1DP/README.md

 Anyone is free to contribute to the repository with new patch ports, new patches entirely, port fixes, whatever that is useful.

-### - License
+### - Licensing

-This project and included and modified sFall1 source code is licensed under GNU GPL-3.0-or-later - https://www.gnu.org/licenses/, BUT all my code is licensed under Apache 2.0 License - http://www.apache.org/licenses/LICENSE-2.0.
+- This project and included sFall1 source code is licensed under GNU GPL-3.0-or-later - https://www.gnu.org/licenses/.
+- All my code is licensed under Apache 2.0 License - http://www.apache.org/licenses/LICENSE-2.0.

 ## Support
 If you have any questions, try the options below: